ZeroX-DG/CommitTasks/README.md

 ## About this project

 CommitTasks is a small, robust cli for developers to plan and manage their git commits in multiple projects.
+In other words, CommitTasks is a combination of `git commit` & todo list.
 With just a few examples, the users can learn to plan, prepare and commit their changes with confident.

 ## Features